 Unfortunately, it came back after a while (and some NVRAM tests which will be featured in another article).
 To fix the error for good, I connected pin 11 with a short piece of wire to the next test point (close to resistor 3249; not pictured here).

 For further experiments, I also needed the player to be able to actually play some games.
 The discs, however, didn’t want to spin at all.
-I inserted a test plug to boot the player into the Service Shell.
+I inserted a dummy plug (i.e. pins 2 and 3 are shorted) to boot the player into the Service Shell.

 To start the disc drive test, insert an Audio CD (a CD-i game is also fine, by the way) and click the button CD PLAYER.
 Oh, and don’t look into the laser!